6 people wounded and 2 assailants shot dead during an attempt to attack a Turkish courthouse

 Six people were injured in the incident, including three police officers.
 “I congratulate our heroic police officers.
 I wish a speedy recovery to our injured,” the minister added.

+Camera footage published by Turkey’s state-run Anadolu news agency showed the assailants being gunned down on the building's forecourt.
+They appeared to shoot back at police before they were killed.

+Other images showed people sheltering by the gates of a metal detector inside the courthouse or running for cover.
+Police officers helped a man who appeared to have been wounded in the leg.

-Yerlikaya later identified the attackers as members of the Revolutionary People’s Liberation Party/Front, or DHKP/C, a far-left group that is considered a terrorist organization in Turkey, the United States and the European Union.
+Yerlikaya later identified the attackers as alleged members of the Revolutionary People’s Liberation Party-Front, or DHKP-C, a far-left group that is considered a terrorist organization in Turkey, the United States and the European Union.

+The Istanbul Chief Public Prosecutor’s Office has opened an investigation, Turkish Justice Minister Yilmaz Tunc said.

-The attack took place on the day when Turkey was commemorating the anniversary of an earthquake in the country’s south that killed thousands of people.
+The attack took place on the day when Turkey was commemorating the anniversary of an earthquake in the country’s south that killed more than 53,000 people.

 The DHKP/C has been largely inactive in recent years.
 In March 2015, the group took a prosecutor hostage at the same courthouse, demanding details about the police killing of a teenager during anti-government protests the previous year.